centria/algo-and-data/docs/part5.md

 graph[4].Add(5);
 ```

-Adjacency list is a quite often a useful way to create a graph, as we might for example want to find out, which ndos we can get to from a certain node, traversing the edges.
+Adjacency list is a quite often a useful way to create a graph, as we might for example want to find out, which nodes we can get to from a certain node, traversing the edges.
 For example, the following code goes through all the nodes, we can traverse to from node *x*:

 ```cs
 foreach (int i in graph[x])